Red-eared slider: Invasive species

 Invasive red-eared sliders cause negative impacts in the ecosystems they are introduced to because they have certain advantages over the native populations, such as a lower age at maturity, higher fecundity rates, and larger body size, which gives them a competitive advantage at basking and nesting sites, as well as when exploiting food resources.
-They also transmit diseases and displace the other turtle species with which they compete for food and breeding space.
+They also transmit diseases and displace the other chelonian species with which they compete for food and breeding space.